HuyAms/design-patterns-ts/README.md

 A singleton is an object that can only be instantiated once.
 It is useful fo implementing a global object that can be accessed from anywhere in the application.

+We can also create multiple singleton with different keys - check **parametric-singleton**

 ## Builder

 The builder pattern is a creational design pattern that lets you construct complex objects step by step.